-May my words be in the Name of the Holy & Undivided Trinity: + Father, Son, & Holy Spirit.
-Amen.
+May my words be in the Name of the Father, and of the Son, and of the Holy Spirit, Amen.

 Good evening.
 I'd like to begin by thanking your parish priest for his kind invitation to address you all this evening; and for your even kinder attention to my few words.
 I am here, of course, because this is the Week of Prayer for Christian Unity.
 This spiritual endeavour is now over 100 years old, having been begun in the time of Pope Pius the Tenth.
 It might seem strange, looking back now, that this ecumenical prayer movement began on the watch of a man whom history remembers, if his Wikipdedia page is to be believed, as one who vigorously opposed what he termed 'modernism' and instead promoted traditional devotional practices and orthodox theology.
 But perhaps it may be said with the benefit of hindsight that his vision of better ecumenical relations between Christians of various traditions achieved through prayer was prophetic.

 Many in his day realised that secular influences in society were on the increase; but few foresaw how prevalent they would become and how they would serve to undermine Christian values within the Western world – a society, it should be noted, that was founded upon the values of the Christian faith.
 Perhaps Pope Pius understood the dangers more clearly than most – and understood that the day would come when it was important for Christians to work together to fight the dangers that faced them all.